CODARcode/PerformanceAnalysis/sphinx/source/introduction/provdb.rst

 Function event schema
 ---------------------

 This section describes the JSON schema for the **anomalies** and **normalexecs** collections.
 The fields of the JSON object are bolded, and a brief description follows the colon (:).

+Function execution "events" in Chimbuko are labeled by a unique (for each process) string of following form "$RANK:$IO_STEP:$IDX" (eg "0:12:225"), where RANK, IO_STEP and IDX are the MPI rank, the io step and an integer index, respectively, and $VAL indicates the numerical value of the variable VAL.
+We will refer to such a string as an "event label" below.

 ----------